HS2 Ltd spending more than £100m on bat ‘shed’, says chairman

 After receiving the go ahead from Natural England for the design, HS2 Ltd was forced to spend “hundreds of thousands of pounds” on lawyers and environmental specialists because the local council did not approve the work, Sir Jon said.

-“In the end I won the planning permission by going above Bedfordshire County Council’s head,” he explained.
+“In the end I won the planning permission by going above Buckinghamshire Council’s head,” he explained.

 Sir Jon claimed this is an example of the UK’s “genuine problem” with completing major infrastructure projects.